Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 For modifying some of the domain names that must pass through the Envoy proxy, the CoreDNS plugin model is employed.
 Customization can be done using the `hosts` and custom `forward` servers.

 Upon a successful installation of the Envoy proxy, a load balancer service endpoint listening on port 443 is generated.
-This internal endpoint is assigned to a set of domain names to be overwritten via the `hosts` plugin model for CoreDNS.
+This internal endpoint is assigned to a set of domain names to be overwritten via the `hosts` and `rewrite` plugin model for CoreDNS.
 In Azure AKS, this customization is possible but limited, and it can be accomplished through the ConfigMap `coredns-custom`.
 Please see [Customize CoreDNS with Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/aks/coredns-custom) for more information.

 ## Virtual Network Configuration